hyphacoop/two.compost.digital/content/pieces/qubit-guarantee/index.md

 Overall, pretty bad for SpeedEats.
 Great for Kurt though, since his job depended on corporate misfortune.
 This sort of debacle paid the rent; low- to mid- level attacks that required so little brain power he was reduced from a decryption expert to a human prop, running company software from his laptop and shooting SpeedEats’s jittery IT people glares so they knew he was engaging in Serious Work.
 Kurt never sugarcoated his role when confronting his position in cybersecurity.
 Once upon a time it required some talent, but now he was pretty much flown out by companies to press a button on his keyboard and look smart.

-*Ping*.
-“Route updated,” the car said in a soft voice.
+_Ping._ “Route updated,” the car said in a soft voice.
 Kurt glanced over at the map on the dashboard, pinching the screen to see if the vehicle’s AI had decided to shave some time off his trip.
 He paused.

 It added fifteen minutes, and it was a radically different path through Raleigh.

 This was his first time visiting the city but Kurt had no doubt the map’s route had visibly changed.
 The new destination was a completely different street address.
 The car’s future path was marked by a snaking blue line, veering away from the gridded downtown to what seemed like a suburb, a nest of ranch houses branching into greenery.
 Wherever it was, it definitely didn’t seem like it was where Kurt was supposed to be heading.

 As he tried rerouting, his efforts were met with warning beeps.
 No alteration allowed.
 The car would let him do nothing except view its course on the map.

 “Maybe another office building,” Kurt muttered to himself, an attempt to bring focus back to his thoughts.
 It could’ve been that SpeedEats had a place on the outskirts of town, though it wouldn’t explain the car’s resistance to altering the route.
 He searched the startup for the first time with his attention present.
 When it came to his clients, Kurt preferred to let Quantus do all the background work.
 This problem called for further investigation.
 Yet not much on their website seemed out-of-character…the most noticeable omission was a lack of office locations or contact info.

 Quantus put these details in the attack report.
 Kurt flipped his attention between his phone and the blue line creeping along the car’s navigation display, trying to match up the address his bosses gave him for the SpeedEats HQ and the address he seemed to be heading to.
 They were different sections of Raleigh altogether.